stevencombs/retrocombs.github.io/entertainment.md

 <img class="category" src="http://www.stevencombs.com/images/design/entertainment.svg" />

 Life isn't all work and hobbies.
-Occasionally I like to simply kick back and enjoy a book, movie or televisions show.
-On occasion I write or reminisce about these entertainment options.
-I tend to gravitate toward science fiction, but also enjoy classics as well.
+Occasionally I like to simply kick back and enjoy a book, movie, television show or reminisce about days gone by.
+The posts below represent the occasional move/tv/book/toy review.

 Below are my posts about books, movies, television and classic toys.